-UGC NET 2024: Eligibility Criteria, Exam Date, Application Form
+UGC NET 2024: Exam Date (out), Eligibility Criteria, Application Form

 The UGC National Eligibility Test 2024 or UGC NET 2024 is national level exam conducted with an aim to determine the candidates’ eligibility for the post of Assistant Professor and junior research fellowship.
 The National Testing Agency (NTA) will organize and manage this exam on behalf of UGC.
 In order to apply for the exam, the candidates have to fill the application form that will available in online mode.
 The aspirant looking to apply for the UGC NET 2024 must note that the NTA will conduct this exam twice in a calendar year.
-The first exam will take place in the month of June 2024 and the second exam in the month of December 2024.
+The exam will take place from 10th June to 21st June, 2024.

 It is an online exam in which the candidates have to answer 150 Questions in 3 hours.
 The aspirants should check the eligibility criteria very carefully before submitting the UGC NET 2024 application form.